finic-ai/rag-stack/README.md

-# rag-stack
+# RAGstack
-Deploy retrieval-augmented generation to chat your data with open-source LLMs like XGen, Falcon, and GPT4All
+Deploy retrieval-augmented generation to chat your data with open-source LLMs like Llama 2, Falcon, and GPT4All.

+**Retrieval Augmented Generation (RAG)** is a technique where the capabilities of a large language model (LLM) are augmented by retrieving information from other systems and inserting them into the LLM’s context window via a prompt.
+This gives LLMs information beyond what was provided in their training data, which is necessary for almost every enterprise use case.
+Examples include data from current web pages, data from SaaS apps like Confluence or Salesforce, and data from documents like sales contracts and PDFs.

+RAG works better than fine-tuning the model because it’s cheaper, it’s faster, and it’s more reliable since the source of information is provided with each response.

-Rag-stack deploys the following resources for retrieval-augmented generation:
+RAGstack deploys the following resources for retrieval-augmented generation:

 ### Open-source LLM
-* GPT4All: When you run locally, rag-stack will download and deploy Nomic AI's [gpt4all](https://github.com/nomic-ai/gpt4all) model, which runs on consumer CPUs.
+* GPT4All: When you run locally, RAGstack will download and deploy Nomic AI's [gpt4all](https://github.com/nomic-ai/gpt4all) model, which runs on consumer CPUs.

-* Falcon-7b: On the cloud, rag-stack deploys Technology Innovation Institute's [falcon-7b](https://huggingface.co/tiiuae/falcon-7b) model onto a GPU-enabled GKE cluster.
+* Falcon-7b: On the cloud, RAGstack deploys Technology Innovation Institute's [falcon-7b](https://huggingface.co/tiiuae/falcon-7b) model onto a GPU-enabled GKE cluster.

+* LLama 2: On the cloud, RAGstack can also deploy the 7B paramter version of Meta's [Llama 2](https://ai.meta.com/llama/) model onto a GPU-enabled GKE cluster.

 ### Vector database